 Here is a list of items that you should check..

 Check all your exterior door seals.
-This is something you really wouldn’t notice in the summer time.
+This is something you really wouldn’t notice in the summertime.
 Take a good look at them making sure you can’t see any light coming through.
-A easy way is to light an incense or if you smoke, place some smoke around the door and see if you get any movement.
+An easy way is to light incense or if you smoke, place some smoke around the door and see if you get any movement.
 This a for-sure way to locate any air leaks.

-During the summer you opened and closed your windows and by doing so you could of very well broken a seal.
+During the summer you opened and closed your windows and by doing so you could’ve very well broken a seal.
 So examine all these seals very well and of course replace any ripped or broken seals.

 Most water pipes are below us, they are in your cold basement ceilings or crawl spaces.
-This means the water in these pipes never have a chance to get hot.
+This means the water in these pipes never has a chance to get hot.
 You need to wrap these pipes with insulation.
 Use these black foam covers, they come in different sizes, most homes would be 1/2 and 3/4 inch.
 They are very easy to install, they just slip right over the pipe.
-This includes all your base board hot water heater pipes.
-Look at like this, hot water leaves your heater at about a 190 degrees and if that pipe ran for say 15 feet before going into a heater that was all loose money and heat coming off the pipe.
-So at one end it’s 190 and 15 feet away its 185.
-WOW what a waste!
+This includes all your baseboard hot water heater pipes.
+Look at it like this, hot water leaves your heater at about 190 degrees, and if that pipe ran for say 15 feet before going into a heater that was all loose money and heat coming off the pipe.
+So at one end, it’s 190 and 15 feet away it’s 185.
+WOW, what a waste!
 I mean this is how these heaters work, they dispense the heat in the pipes via heaters.
 So insulating these pipes is a great idea.
 And what a money saver!